Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Simulations

 \subsection{3D Manipulation Task with Suboptimal Demonstrations}

-In this section, we utilize the FetchReach robotic simulation~\cite{gymnasium_robotics2023github} which is designed to complete tasks, like pushing and grabbing objects, in three dimensional environments.
+In this section, we utilize the Fetch-Reach robotic simulation~\cite{gymnasium_robotics2023github} which is designed to complete tasks, like pushing and grabbing objects, in three dimensional environments.
 The control inputs are the desired displacement of the robot gripper in the $x,y$ and $z$ coordinates, $x_t\in\mathbb{R}^3, u_t\in\mathbb{R}^3$.
-We assume that the nominal dynamics matrices, the ones the robot theoretically adheres to, are $A={I}_3$ and $B={I}_3$ and the quadratic cost matrices are $Q=10\cdot{I}_3$ and $R=10\cdot{I}_3$.
+We assume that the nominal dynamics matrices, the ones {the end effector} of the robot theoretically adheres to, are $A={I}_3$ and $B={I}_3$ and the quadratic cost matrices are $Q=10\cdot{I}_3$ and $R=10\cdot{I}_3$.

 It should be noted that the nominal dynamics are a simplification of the actual dynamics, as the underlying physics engine is far more complicated and for a particular control input the arm gripper will not land in the predicted state by our nominal model but at a state in the proximity of the former.
 For this reason, we study two cases, one with nominal trajectories and one with the actual robot trajectories.
 To obtain the latter, after obtaining an optimal trajectory by solving~\eqref{prob:lqr} using the nominal dynamics, we utilize a closed loop controller between optimal waypoints to guide the gripper close to the nominal states (robot states).
 The controller is run for $5$ iterations for each waypoint and its action is determined by the difference between its current state and the waypoint.
 Clearly, these trajectories, shown in Figure~\ref{fig:3D_traj}, are no longer optimal according to~\eqref{prob:lqr}.